kuninethan95/dsc-phase-2-project/RM2.md

 ### IQR Outlier Removal Conclusion
 - R^2 has increased to 0.71
 - Living_vs_neighbor is statistically insignificant
-- QQ plot is significantly more normal.
+- QQ plot better meets assumptions.
 Small deviation around the 2nd quantile
 - Homoscedasticity has improved because more outlier variables have been removed
 - This model meets more assumptions but a significant number of values have been dropped (37%).
 This narrows the scope of the models inferential capabilities as shown by min/max prices
 - It also narrows the scope of inference accross all features